jsaleix/obs-widgets/doc/widgets/counters.md

 ![App control panel of a widget](../images/widgets/counters/secret.png)

 ## Live view
-Once you've created an customized a counteryou can use it as overlay with realtime changes by symply copying the url provided at the top right corner of the panel.
+Once you've created an customized a counter, you can overlay it with real-time changes by symply copying the url provided at the top right-hand corner of the panel.

 ![App control panel of a widget](../images/widgets/counters/overlay.png)